davidjr82/stimulus-toggler/docs/examples/transitions.md

-# How to use with tabs
+# How to use transitions

 Transitions can be applied with `data-transition-xxx` in the toggled element.